 However, the German Grand Prix and the European Grand Prix are not the only titles which have been given to Formula 1 races held at the Nurburgring.
 In 1997 and 1998, the Nurburgring race was titled the Luxembourg Grand Prix.
 The circuit is located around 90km north east of the Luxembourg border, but was given the title due to the European Grand Prix title already being in use by the race at Jerez; a result of the cancellation of the 1997 Portuguese Grand Prix.

-In 2020, the Nurburgring will return to the F1 calendar for the first time since hosting the 2013 German Grand Prix.
-It will become the first circuit to have hosted Formula 1 races with four different event titles.
-The 2020 race will be called the Eifel Grand Prix, a nod to the nearby mountain range.
+In 2020, the Nurburgring returned to the F1 calendar for the first time since hosting the 2013 German Grand Prix.
+With the 2020 race titled the Eifel Grand Prix, the circuit became the first to have hosted Formula 1 races with four different event titles.
+Its latest name was a nod to the nearby mountain range.

 Though not technically a Formula 1 race, the Indianapolis 500 was part of the World Championship between 1950 and 1960.
 F1 made its debut at the circuit forty years later, with the road layout of the Indianapolis circuit hosting the return of the United States Grand Prix in 2000 after a nine year absence from the calendar.
 Indianapolis remained on the calendar until 2006.